 5.22.1.10.1 General

 The Sidelink Inter-UE Coordination Information reporting procedure is used to provide a peer UE with inter-UE coordination information as specified in clause 8.1.4 of TS 38.214 [7].
 The Sidelink Inter-UE Coordination reporting procedure can be triggered by Sidelink Inter-UE Coordination Request MAC CE or condition (See TS 38.331 [5] and TS 38.214 [7]).
 Unicast for preferred resource set and non-preferred resource set and Groupcast/Broadcast for non-preferred resource set are supported for inter-UE coordination information transmission triggered by a condition other than explicit request reception.

+RRC also configures “sl-TransmissionStructureForPSCCHandPSSCH" parameter to control the inter-UE coordination Information reporting procedure.
+For a resource pool in a SL BWP where sl-TransmissionStructureForPSCCHandPSSCH is configured as “interlaceRB”, the Enhanced Inter-UE coordination Information MAC CE is used.
+Otherwise, the Inter-UE coordination Information MAC CE is used.

 RRC configures the following parameter to control the SL-IUC Information reporting procedure: